vsp6688/snell/README.md

 * Single binary with zero dependency.
 * A wizard to help you start.
 * Traffic obfuscating is embedded.
 (Only HTTP in the current version)
-* Proxy server will report remote errors in detail if encounters.
+* Proxy server will report remote errors to client if encounters.
+Clients may choose countermeasures for different scenarios.
 * Protocol is ready for multiple users ACL.
 (No implementation yet)
 * Protocol is ready for cipher/version auto-negotiation.
 (No implementation yet)